Profility-be/mcp-server-dotnet-entra-id/README.md

 This project provides a ready-to-use foundation for anyone who wants to quickly set up a Model Context Protocol (MCP) server that’s secured with Microsoft Entra ID (Azure AD).
 It includes all the core components needed to authenticate users from your organization, manage user identity securely, and expose MCP tools in a trusted enterprise environment.

-Out of the box, it’s tested and fully compatible with Claude AI, making it the fastest way to get your own Entra-protected MCP server running in minutes.
+Out of the box, it’s tested and compatible with Claude AI and ChatGPT, making it the fastest way to get your own Entra-protected MCP server running in minutes.

-This project also demonstrates how to bridge the authentication gap between Claude AI and Microsoft Entra ID, ensuring both systems can work together securely and seamlessly.
+This project demonstrates how to bridge the authentication gap between MCP clients (Claude AI, ChatGPT) and Microsoft Entra ID, ensuring these systems can work together securely and seamlessly.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](../LICENSE)
 [![.NET](https://img.shields.io/badge/.NET-8.0-512BD4?logo=dotnet)](https://dotnet.microsoft.com/download)